jmathai/jmathai.github.com/_posts/2014-09-11-shuttleworth.md

 ## Becoming an alumni

 By now I've been an alumni for just over a week.
 The Foundation published [Arthur and my exit from the fellowship program](https://shuttleworthfoundation.org/thinking/thinking-fellowship-exit-2014/) <small><i class="icon-external-link"></i></small> on their site today.
-Reading that page and watching the video made the transition from my fellowship and the next chapter quite concrete.
+Reading that page and watching the video made the transition from my fellowship to the next chapter quite concrete.

 <iframe src="//player.vimeo.com/video/103912044" width="500" height="281" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>